ehameyie/pinkintello/README.rst

 Algorithms
 ===========
 1. Recommender_bestresto:
-    This is my first pass at writing a recommendation based on distance (using the haversine formula to calculate distance) and public records of rating.
+    This is my first pass at writing a recommendation algorithm based on distance (using the haversine formula to calculate distance) and public records of rating.

 Blog
 ====

-.. www.pinkintello.wordpress.com
+Visit my blog at www.pinkintello.wordpress.com